todogroup/ospology/ospo-book/content/en/03-chapter.md

 ![ospoflower](https://github.com/todogroup/ospology/assets/43671777/d13afdf1-e385-42e4-b172-b53fdd136719)
 [ospoflower.pdf](https://github.com/todogroup/ospology/files/12078034/ospoflower-seconddraft-1.pdf)

-* **Individual Contributors:** This petal involves the people behind the OSPO to work with individuals within the organization, with main focus on the intrinsic and extrinsic motivators of contributing to open source from an individual point of view.
+* **Individual Contributors:** This petal involves the people behind the OSPO to work with individuals within the organization, focusing on the intrinsic and extrinsic motivators of contributing to open source from an individual point of view.
 It requires a cultural change effort and may involve activities such as establishing mentoring programs.

 * **Management:** In this petal, the OSPO focuses on strategy and finding alignment between open source and the overall business/organization strategy.
-Managers face unique challenges, and using the strengths of open source help them overcome these challenges effectively.
+Managers face unique challenges, and using the strengths of open source helps them overcome these challenges effectively.

 * **Legal:** This petal represents the legal aspects of open source.
 It deals with understanding and managing legal requirements and obligations related to open source initiatives within the organization.
 This ensures compliance and reduces legal risks.

 * **Business:** This petal focuses on how the OSPO ensures all the pieces of the organization structure fit together.
-It involves sharing best practices across different business/team units and fostering collaboration and knowledge transfer among them.
+It involves sharing best practices across different business/team units and fostering collaboration and knowledge transfer.

 * **Open Source Ecosystem:** This petal represents the broader open source community and project ecosystem outside the organization.
 The OSPO engages with this ecosystem, which includes other organizations, projects, and individuals, to exchange ideas, collaborate, and contribute to the larger open source community.

 * **OSPO:** This represents the inner workings of the OSPO itself.
 The people within the OSPO collaborate and coordinate all the open source initiatives within the organization.
-They oversee the activities, ensure smooth operations, and provide guidance and support to other stakeholders involved in open source
+They oversee the activities, ensure smooth operations, and provide guidance and support to other stakeholders involved in open source.

 > Depending on the complexity of your organization and the resources available to your OSPO, these petals can become more granular and include additional petals with different names.

 #### Creating and Implementing an Open Source Strategy

-The way the people behind an OSPO achieve this is by creating and maintaining a framework covering the following aspects: strategy, governance, compliance, and community engagement.
+The people behind an OSPO achieve this by creating and maintaining a framework covering the following aspects: strategy, governance, compliance, and community engagement.
-The OSPO's strategy focuses on aligning the organization's open source usage (also called consumption) and contributions across its projects, products, services, or internal infrastructure to its overall organization objectives.
+The OSPO's strategy focuses on aligning the organization's open source usage (consumption) and contributions across its projects, products, services, or internal infrastructure to its overall organization objectives.

 A strategy creates a high-level consensus on concrete topics and their impact on your organization and the people within it.
 A good practice is to [document this strategy in an open source strategy document](https://todogroup.org/resources/guides/setting-an-open-source-strategy/).